duthied/Free-Friendika/doc/themes.md

             /* some more variants */
         }

+which tells friendica to get the personal config of a user.
+Check if it is set and if not look for the global config.
+And finally if a config for the colorset was found, apply it by adding a link to the CSS file into the HTML header of the page.
-so you'll just need to add a if selection, fitting your variant keyword and link to the CSS file of it.
+So you'll just need to add a if selection, fitting your variant keyword and link to the CSS file of it.

 Done.
 Now you can use the variant on your system.
 But remember once the theme.php or the config.php you have to readd your variant to them.

-*More or less the same procedure works for the vier theme.*
+If you think your color variation could be benifical for other friendica users as well, feel free to generate a pull request at github so we can include your work into the repository.

 ### Inheritation